Professor Chan Wai-yee, Ph.D.

 Professor Chan's expertise is in the molecular genetics of human reproductive and endocrine disorders, biochemical genetics of inborn errors of copper and zinc metabolism, functional genomics and epigenomics of germinal stem cells and reproductive tumors, and non-coding RNAs in the differentiation of human induced pluripotent stem cells (iPSCs).
 His research resulted in 11 patents, 5 books, 36 book chapters, and over 250 articles published in international peer-reviewed scientific journals.

 Professor Chan serves as editor/associate editor of 8 international scientific journals and as member of the editorial board of 16 others.
 He had served as reviewer for a number of research granting agencies including the National Institutes of Health, USA, the Wellcome Trust and Health Research Board, UK, the Science Foundation of Ireland, the French National Alliance for Life and Health Sciences and French National Cancer Institute, INSERM, France, and the Macau Science and Technology Development Fund, Macau SAR.
-He is also a member of the Grant Review Board, Food and Health Bureau and the Biology and Medicine Panel of the Research Grants Council, University Grants Committee, Hong Kong SAR.
+He also served as a member of the Grant Review Board, Food and Health Bureau and the Biology and Medicine Panel of the Research Grants Council, University Grants Committee, Hong Kong SAR.
 Professor Chan is active in the community, serving as member in several public offices, including as a Specialist for the Hong Kong Council for Accreditation of Academic and Vocational Qualifications, a member of Hospital Authority Board, the Research Grant Council, and a non-official Director of the Hong Kong Genome Institute.
-He has also served in a number of professional academic societies, including as President of the Association of Chinese Geneticists in America, USA and as a member of the Development Committee of the Society for the Study of Reproduction, USA.
-Currently he is the Executive Director of the Association of Chinese Geneticists in America, USA, a member of the Board of Directors of Joshua Hellmann Foundation for Orphan Diseases, President of Hong Kong Institution of Science, a member of the Council of the Shaw Prize Foundation, a member of Hospital Authority Board, and a non-official Director of the Hong Kong Genome Institute.
+He has also served in a number of professional academic societies, including as President and later Executive Director of the Association of Chinese Geneticists in America, USA, a member of the Development Committee of the Society for the Study of Reproduction, USA and a member of the Board of Directors of Joshua Hellmann Foundation for Orphan Diseases.
+Currently he is the President of Hong Kong Institution of Science and a member of the Council of the Shaw Prize Foundation.